‘Speechless’: Egyptian teen Orfi is squash’s youngest female world champion

 Repeated tie-breaks signalled that the match could go either way, but a powerful backhand from Orfi that El-Sherbini failed to pick up saw the teenager claim victory.

-Orfi, number three in the PSA’s world rankings, overcame another tough challenge in the semifinals when she defeated top-ranked Hania El-Hammamy in a four-set match.
+Orfi, number three in the PSA’s world rankings, overcame another tough challenge in the semifinals when she defeated top-ranked Hania El-Hammamy in a four-game match.

 “I knew there was going to be pressure on both of them – Hania being world number one and Nour being a title away from breaking the record [for most world titles],” Orfi said.